AlaskaAirlines/Icons/README.md

 ### Icon shape schema

-When adding new icons, be sure to follow this example to add the proper data to the `icons.json` file
+When adding new icons, be sure to follow this example to add the proper data to the `icons.json` file.
+Any attribute defined in the `"commonProperties"` object may be over-written in the individual `"icons"` object.

+For icons that need to retain their full color spec, be sure to add the `"path": "/icons/fullColor"` attribute to the icon object.

 ```javascript
 {